parallelworks/weather-cluster-demo/README.md

 # Overview

-Installation instructions for building images are in `*_install`.
-The worker images that have WRF installed are currently:
+Installation instructions for installing WRF on the cluster are in `install`.
+The PW Cloud Snapshot tool creates cloud head node/workder node images that have WRF installed.
+The list of up-to-date images is currently:
 + AWS:     ami-04f457714fd1e594c
 + GCE:     pw-sfg3-wrf-cluster-demo-04
 + Azure:   pending
 + AtNorth: Clusters are persistent so no need for custom images.

-The setup script in `general_install` is designed to be run in the PW Cloud Snapshot image builder.
-It is currently **experimental** and initial tests suggest that it should generate images that work on AWS, GCE, and Azure clusters.
+The setup script in `install` is designed to be run in the PW Cloud Snapshot image builder.
+It was designed to generate images that work on AWS, GCE, and Azure clusters.
 A user just needs to pick which cloud they prefer from the drop-down box.
 PW V2 clusters autoconfigure the networking fabric necessary for MPI for each cloud (e.g. EFA for AWS, gVNIC for GCE) via MPI environment variables.
-Therefore, it shouldn't be necessary to specify which networking fabric is necessary for each cloud.
-However, further testing is currently necessary to ensure that this works over a wide range of MPI applications.
+Therefore, it shouldn't be necessary to specify which networking fabric is necessary for each cloud aside from setting the `I_MPI_FABRICS` variable in the `run_<cloud>_<instance_type>.sh` scripts provided in the top level of this repository.
+While this approach works with a medium-sized weather model, further testing is underway to ensure that this works over a wide range of MPI applications.

+Cloud-specific installation scripts (older code written at the first stages of this project) are retained within the `install/<location>_install` directories.

 The model itself, once installed and the cluster is running, runs in two steps: